zinzin186/Parchment/README.md

 ### Data source

-Using the convenience subclass is fine in most cases, but if you have more than a few view controllers you probably don't want to allocate them all up-front.
+Using `FixedPagingViewController` is fine in most cases, but if you have more than a few view controllers you probably don't want to allocate them all up-front.
 If you're going to display a fixed number of view controllers, you can setup your own data source by implementing `PagingViewControllerDataSource`:

 ```Swift
 extension ViewController: PagingViewControllerDataSource {